-M25 delays as police close Dartford Crossing bridge after two people climb up it
+M25 delays as Just Stop Oil protesters climb Dartford Crossing bridge forcing closure

-M25 delays: Dartford Crossing QEII bridge closed by police as two people climb up it
+M25 delays: Just Stop Oil protesters climb Dartford Crossing QEII bridge forcing closure

+Motorists are stuck in eight miles of traffic with delays of up to two hours

-Just Stop Oil protesters have climbed to the top of Queen Elizabeth II bridge, forcing police to close the bridge and causing chaos during rush hour traffic.
+Just Stop Oil protesters have climbed to the top of Queen Elizabeth II bridge, forcing police to close the bridge.

-The QEII bridge at Dartford has been closed after two people climbed up it, causing delays during Monday morning rush hour.
+The QEII bridge at Dartford has been closed since around 4.00am after two people climbed up it, causing delays during Monday morning rush hour.

+At 7.30am, the environmental activist group issued a statement confirming they were behind the closure of the QEII bridge, with two of their supporters climbing to the top.

+They said the bridge is expected to stay shut for “at least 24 hours” as they continue ongoing protests.

+It is the 17th day of action by the group of continuous disruption, with supporters demanding that the government halts all new oil and gas licenses and consents.

+The over two weeks of action have led to over 450 arrests – 14 individuals were arrested on Sunday as they blocked Park Lane, London, and sprayed an Aston Martin dealership with orange paint.

-“Officers are currently working to resolve a situation which has caused us to close the QEII Bridge at the Dartford Crossing.
+In a statement Essex Police said: “Officers are currently working to resolve a situation which has caused us to close the QEII Bridge at the Dartford Crossing.

 “We received a report shortly before 3.50am today (Monday 17 October) that two people had climbed onto the bridge and are currently at height.